Paying Care Home Fees

 A claim can also be made for a person who has passed away.
 Please be aware that time limits apply for all types of claim.

-If you believe yourself or a loved one are paying fees which you shouldn’t be paying, then contact Mark Cannon for a free initial discussion.
+If you believe yourself or a loved one are paying fees which you shouldn’t be paying, then contact Andrew Lane for a free initial discussion.
 Having assessed your claim we are able to offer a Damages based - No Win No Fee scheme for payment for most of our clients, or alternatively we will provide a quotation for our services.

 The local authority has a duty to make sure that care home fees are paid if the person using the services has assets.
 You are not allowed, for example, to give away a large sum of money to your children just before you go into care, and expect the Local Authority to pay your bills.
 The Local Authority has the power to look back at transactions and decide if they amount to a “deliberate deprivation” of assets in order to avoid paying for care.

 However, you can plan ahead and protect assets.
 For example, you may own your home jointly with a spouse.
 Imagine the situation where your husband goes into care, and is paying for his fees.
 This could be more than £400 per month.
 You are still in the marital home but, all of a sudden, you pass on.
 You own your home jointly, so it automatically passes to your husband in the care home, and it is used up paying the fees.

 You could have planned for this in your wills.
 You could divide your house in half, so, on your death, your half goes to your children rather than to your husband in care.
 This is a legal way of protecting half of the value of the property.

 Also, in certain circumstances, it could be appropriate to transfer your home into a trust.
 This can remove your home from the assessment process completely.
 Each transfer needs careful consideration and is recommended by us only when the circumstances are right.